itsconnner/itsconnner/README.md

                                 About barroit

 Here's Jiamu Sun.
-A Miku fan who started programming in first grade.
+A Miku fan who started programming in the first year of high school.
 IDEs are forbidden.
 Prefers GNU C over C++.
-Experienced in cross-platform development, especially on Unix-like systems and Windows.
+Also comfortable with shell scripting and low-level programming.
+Experienced in cross-platform development.
+Uses Git fluently — at a level most IDE users probably wouldn't bother with.
 Strives for simplicity and maintainability, avoiding unnecessary abstraction and over-engineering.

 Development experience covers areas such as:

-	Hybrid TUI/GUI framework        - brukit
+	TUI–GUI hybrid framework        - brukit
 	Password management             - passkeeper / cred
 	Automated file backup tool      - savesave
 	Core Keeper modding             - corekeeper-autofish